 The primary analytical tool used by the chief appraiser to measure and improve performance is the ratio study.
 The district ensures that the appraised values that it produces meet the standards of accuracy in several ways.
 Overall sales ratios are generated for each school district to allow the chief appraiser to review general market trends and to provide an indication of market appreciation over a specified period of time.
-Sales ratio studies are generated from computer statistical software for each school district is a level of appraised value and uniformity profile by structure type (classification), median level of appraisal, weighted mean, and coefficient of dispersion.
+Sales ratio studies are generated from computer statistical software for each school district and the appraisal district as a whole.
+Reported in the sales ratio statistics for each school district is a level of appraised value and uniformity profile by structure type (classification), median level of appraisal, weighted mean, and coefficient of dispersion.
 The computer-based ratio studies are designed to emulate the findings of the State Comptroller's annual property value study for category A and category E properties (single-family residential property).